samg10018/samg10018/README.md

 Learning python.

-Also I have no idea how to use this website but I'm figuring it out.
+Also I have no idea how to use this website but I'll figure it out eventually.